 Thickening and Emulsifying Stability

 One of the most notable functions of CMC food additives in the food industry is thickening and emulsifying stability.
 The stable colloid formed after dissolution can effectively protect protein particles, keeping them in a stable state.
-This characteristic not only improves the texture of food but also extends its shelf life.
+The CMC e466 not only improves the texture of food but also extends its shelf life.
 For example, in dairy products, CMC can enhance emulsifying effects, ensuring an even distribution of fats and water, thereby improving the overall quality of the product.

 Enhancing Swellability